Symbolist painting: France

-As we have seen, France was the cradle of symbolism, both in painting and in poetry and other artistic genres.
+France was the cradle of symbolism in painting, in poetry, and in other artistic genres.
 Gustave Moreau can be considered the father of pictorial symbolism; in any case, his work predates the emergence of "official" symbolism by two decades, since from the 1860s Moreau was already painting pictures in which he recreated his particular world of luxurious and detailed fantasy, with themes based on mythology, history and the Bible, with a special predilection for fatal characters such as Salome.
 Moreau was still trained in Romanticism under the influence of his teacher, Théodore Chassériau, but evolved to a personal style in both subject matter and technique, with images of mystical cut with a strong component of sensuality, a resplendent chromaticism with an enamel-like finish and the use of a chiaroscuro of golden shadows.
 He was influenced by artists such as Leonardo, Mantegna and Delacroix, as well as Indian art, Byzantine art and Greco-Roman mosaic.
 His works are of fantastic cut and ornamental style, with variegated compositions densely populated with all kinds of objects and vegetal elements, with a suggestive eroticism that reflects his fears and obsessions, in which he portrays a prototype of ambiguous woman, between innocence and perversity: Oedipus and the Sphinx (1864, Metropolitan Museum of Art, New York), Orpheus (1865, Louvre Museum, Paris), Jason and Medea (1865, Musée d'Orsay, Paris), Diomedes devoured by his horses (1870, Musée des Beaux-Arts de Rouen), The Apparition (1874–1876, Gustave Moreau Museum, Paris), Salome (1876, Gustave Moreau Museum, Paris), Hercules and the Hydra of Lerna (1876, Art Institute of Chicago), Cleopatra (1887, Louvre Museum, Paris), Jupiter and Semele (1894–1896, Gustave Moreau Museum, Paris).
 He lived almost in seclusion in his house in the Parisian Rue de Rochefoucauld—now the Musée Moreau—where he produced some 850 paintings, in addition to drawings and watercolors.
 Moreau was a teacher of Henri Matisse, Albert Marquet and Georges Rouault, among others.